tchen-research/RandNLA/01-Background/measuring-error.md

 ## Some more thoughts

 Prior bounds are useful for establishing upper bounds on the theoretical complexity of a linear algebra *task*.
 They are also useful in establishing rates of convergence of an algorithm and understanding the dependence of an algorithm on certain properties of a problem, both of which can help inform the user about the suitability of a given algorithm for a given problem.[^upper-to-upper]
 However, there seems to be a bit of an obsession in proving marginally better prior bounds for a given algorithm just for the sake of proving something.

 [^upper-to-upper]: You can't compare upper bounds of one algorithm to upper bounds of another algorithm and conclude that one is better than the other!
 You need some sort of lower bounds (e.g. by knowing that the upper bound is pretty sharp in practice).

-On the other hand, despite being arguably more important for practical computations, a posteriori bounds and parameter section techniques seem to be far less emphasized by the community.
+On the other hand, despite being arguably more important for practical computations, a posteriori bounds and parameter section techniques seem to be far less emphasized by the NLA community.